With is rich agricultural resources and important cities like Milwaukee

 Camp Five & Lumberjack Steam Train

 The Lumberjack Steam Train is located in Laona, Wisconsin and operated by the Camp 5 Museum which looks to preserve the area's logging history.
-The train is pulled using a 2-6-2 Prairie Type steam locomotive which boards from the restored Soo Line depot in Laona.
+Their train rides are pulled by a 2-6-2 Prairie Type steam locomotive which boards from the restored Soo Line depot in Laona.

 Chippewa Valley Railroad

-This tourist attraction is located in Eau Claire and offers visitors the chance to ride a one-quarter scale train.
+This tourist attraction is located in Eau Claire and offers visitors the chance to ride a one-quarter scale train rides.